 That last point is also why every CIO should try to understand why it is that strategic planning fails.
 Because when you understand what it is that can cause a strategic plan to fail you can avoid those problems in your own strategic planning process.

 So before you ever start drafting your IT strategic plan or even meeting with your team to begin the strategic planning process, you should have already worked out what the current business strategy is, what the IT strategic plan needs to be to support the business strategy, and have a good idea for what causes strategic planning to fail.

 There are plenty of strategic planning models that will work for developing an IT strategic plan.
 Because just the idea of having to create a formal IT strategic plan can be scary, I prefer to use an approach that focuses on keeping it simple initially in order to get a usable IT strategic plan done.
 Then, if time and energy permit, the strategic planning model can be revisited to add more depth and detail.

 Based on that idea, I advise CIO’s to start with a goal of solidifying the core IT strategy first.
 Write things using two or three bullets initially and avoid paragraphs and anything else that will make it seem like a term paper.

-It is more important that you use a strategic planning model that creates a comprehensive plan covering the breadth of the IT scope of responsibilities across the entire business strategy even if it means the result is not very deep.
+It is more important that you use a strategic planning model that creates a comprehensive plan covering the breadth of the IT scope of responsibilities across the entire business strategy even if it means the result is not very deep If you want to learn more about this check the best small business software.
 Often times it is less important to define the details of what you will be doing as it can be to define the rationale your will apply to future decisions.